 I can’t get enough carrot cake lately.
 I’ve been making my friend Elana’s gluten free carrot cake, and I’ve been making my own.
 Can one ever have enough carrot cake?
 If I had to choose just one kind of cake, and I could never eat another kind again, it would have to be carrot cake.
-We like to eat this one all by itself, or with a little coconut cream on top.
+We like to eat this one all by itself, or with a little coconut cream on top (see my coconut cream tutorial).

 Gluten Free Carrot Cake